 Time limitations, equipment availability and economic considerations eliminated a “state of the art” approach to this problem.
 A more practical method was derived.
 System loading was accomplished by mounting the test engine on soft vehicle engine mounts and allowing the engine to rock during periodic changes in the engine RPM.
 The test room exhaust orifice plate and flex hosing [approximately 10.4 Kg (23 lb.)] were mounted on the vehicle exhaust manifold header pipe and partially supported by a spring.
 During engine rock, the weight would load the exhaust manifold header which, in turn, would load the exhaust manifold.
 The springs were used to prevent undesirable impact loading of the system.

 In an effort to evaluate this mechanical loading, a triaxial accelerometer was mounted on the exhaust manifold for comparative purposes.
-Five different mounting configurations of the engine were tested for severity and the most severe was used on the test cycle (
+Five different mounting configurations of the engine were tested for severity and the most severe was used on the test cycle (Appendix A).